Singapore is of the most misunderstood destinations in the world.

 A few months ago my brother-in-law was in town visiting for a few weeks.
 He got the grand tour of Singapore on a daily basis, from our favorite food and booze haunts, to the fun neighborhoods to explore, to the wealth of verdant parks and gardens and hiking trails sprinkled throughout the island.
 Every day was full, and we rarely backtracked.
 I’m fairly certain he left impressed, and by the time he left, after three weeks of playing tour guide in Singapore, my wife and I both came to the same conclusion, one we hadn’t really thought about or formalized until that point:

-All things considered, Singapore is pretty fucking awesome.
+All things considered, Singapore can be pretty fantastic.